-- Until it is sold, seized personal property is to be kept in such (1) custody as the Sheriff decides. - Seized personal property may be left in the custody of the (2) judgment debtor or another person if the debtor or person, in writing, consents and agrees - to be responsible for its safekeeping; - not to move it, or allow it to be moved, without the prior (b) consent of the Sheriff; and page 52 Extract from www.slp.wa.gov.au, see that website for further information

-- not to give custody or possession of it to another person without the prior consent of the Sheriff. - If the Sheriff leaves seized personal property in the custody of (3) the judgment debtor or another person, the Sheriff is not to be taken as having abandoned the property. - If the Sheriff seizes any record relating to a business or (4) undertaking of the judgment debtor or another person, it must not be retained for longer than 7 days. - (5) Subsection (4) does not apply to any cheque, bill of exchange, promissory note, bond, specialty or other security for money.
+- Until it is sold, seized personal property is to be kept in such (1) custody as the Sheriff decides. - Seized personal property may be left in the custody of the (2) judgment debtor or another person if the debtor or person, in writing, consents and agrees - to be responsible for its safekeeping; - not to move it, or allow it to be moved, without the prior (b) consent of the Sheriff: and - not to give custody or possession of it to another person without the prior consent of the Sheriff. - If the Sheriff leaves seized personal property in the custody of (3) the judgment debtor or another person, the Sheriff is not to be taken as having abandoned the property. - If the Sheriff seizes any record relating to a business or (4) undertaking of the judgment debtor or another person, it must not be retained for longer than 7 days. - Subsection (4) does not apply to any cheque, bill of exchange, (5) promissory note, bond, specialty or other security for money.